XinYangMTSU/CSCI1102-Intro-to-Computing/Chapter1.md

 ## Motherboard

-`Motherboard` is the main circuit board in the computer that houses the chips that control the processing functions.
+`Motherboard` is the main circuit board in the computer that houses the chips/cards that control the processing functions.
 Chips may be soldered on the motherboard or plugged into the board.

 <p align="center">
    Figure 5: Inside The Computer